pacyL2K19/graphql-mongodb-nestjs-tutorial/README.md

 First, we'll kick things off by diving into the fundamentals of Nest, a powerful NodeJS framework.
 We'll set up the foundation for our final project, and by the end, you'll know how to manually deploy your own sample application.

-Next, we'll delve into the world of Test Driven Development (TDD) for GraphQL.
+Next(current branch), we'll delve into the world of Test Driven Development (TDD) for GraphQL.
 You'll see the benefits it brings to the development process and learn how to test your current resolvers and implement new ones using this approach.

 In the third installment, we'll explore how to apply Continuous Integration and Continuous Deployment (CI/CD) to Nest and GraphQL apps.
 We'll create our pipelines and, building off the concepts from the second part, you'll see the true power of this approach in action.
 Once set up, you won't have to worry as much about delivering to the frontend team, and you'll be able to catch errors even before the app is shipped to client apps.